-Cash provided by financing activities was \$4.6 thousand during the year ended December 31, 2022, attributable to proceeds from the exercise of stock options.
+Cash provided by financing activities was \$17,344.3 thousand during the year ended December 31, 2023, which was primarily attributable to proceeds from issuance of common stock and warrants for capital raises, as well as proceeds from exercises of our Canaccord Warrants.

-Cash provided by financing activities was \$46,743.5 thousand during the year ended December 31, 2021, attributable to net proceeds from our equity offering of approximately \$46,648.4 thousand, and proceeds from the exercise of stock options of \$95.1 thousand.
+Cash provided by financing activities was \$4.6 thousand during the year ended December 31, 2022, attributable to attributable to proceeds from the exercise of stock options.